ashomoye-splunk/generate_splunk_users/README.md

                    this assigns the same role to all created users, default: sstk_advisor.

-  --port INTEGER   Port number for Splunk REST endpoint.
-  --users INTEGER  The number of users to create, default: 20 --disablessl     If the Splunk server certificate is self-signed this must
+  --port INTEGER   Port number for Splunk REST endpoint, default: 8089 --users INTEGER  The number of users to create, default: 20 --disablessl     If the Splunk server certificate is self-signed this must
                    be pass to by pass ssl verification